 *Tunica Cutoff was created by the US Army Corps of Engineers (COE) in 1942 when a bend in the Mississippi River was “cut off” to shorten the river.
 The MDWFP Fisheries Bureau manages the lake's fisheries resources and provides weekly fishing reports.

 The lake is inside the mainline levee and connects to the river via the “runout”.
-Present minimum pool is about 4,000 ac.
+A weir constructed in the runout by the Memphis District COE in 2002 maintains a minimum pool of about 4,000 ac.
 Tunica Cutoff is one of the largest oxbows in Mississippi and is a popular destination for bream and crappie anglers, mostly from Memphis, TN.

 SpeciesDetail

-BassFish soft plastics, spinnerbaits, or jerkbaits 10 to 16 ft deep near any remaining cover or off sandy points dropping into deeper water.
+BassFish crankbaits, soft plastics, or spinnerbaits 2 to 12 ft deep near any remaining cover or off sandy points dropping into deeper water.

-BreamFish redworms or nightcrawlers 6 to 12 ft deep near remaining cover or on steeper, sandy points.
+BreamFish crickets or redworms 6 to 10 ft deep near any remaining cover at those depths.

-CatfishCut bait been working catching good-sized channel cats on jugs (noodles), trotlines, or rods-and-reels on shallow flats or the runout.
-With the water more stable this week, set stationary gear (lines, yo-yos, etc.), but check it often because of the heat.
-Grabbling season runs May 1 to July 15, but no reports yet.
-Not much grabbling goes on here with the water fluctuation.
+CatfishCut bait been working catching good-sized channel cats on jugs (noodles), trotlines, or rods-and-reels on shallow flats or in the runout.
+With the water falling very slowly, it's a good time to fish stationary gear (lines, yo-yos, etc.).

 Statewide creel and size limits apply to all fish species